davidxn/rampart/README.md

 # Setup

-- Extract all files to your webserver
+- Git clone (or download and extract) all files to your webserver
 - Change the password in admin/rampartpass to the password you want to use for the admin pages (default is rampartadmin)
 - Navigate to the home page and set up your project